Published on

 how-to-remove-tartar-from-teeth-without-dentist

-You cannot blame bad oral health on your genes, as your dietary and hygiene habits are what determines it, a new study has found.
+You cannot blame bad oral health on your genes, as your dietary and hygiene habits are what determine it, a new study has found.
 The report, by J. Craig Venter Institute (JCVI), was the first of its kind in looking at whether or not gum disease is hereditary, and it concluded that it is only dependent upon how well you care for your gums and teeth.
-While some bacteria found in the mouth is hereditary, these strands do not play a role in tooth decay.
-But bacteria that results from too much sugar and junk food does cause gum disease and decay.
+While some bacteria found in the mouth are hereditary, these strands do not play a role in tooth decay.
+But bacteria that result from too much sugar and junk food do cause gum disease and decay.

 Source: MailOnline